• Home

 Combing learnings

-Now that AI enables the system to answer back — sharing summaries up front, surfacing information about what worked last time, pinpointing the exact part that’s needed, and improving as it gains more data — it’s like having a second all-knowing colleague by your side, he said.
+Now that AI enables the system to answer back—sharing summaries upfront, surfacing information about what worked last time, pinpointing the exact part that’s needed, and improving as it gains more data—it’s like having a second all-knowing colleague by your side, he said.

 This is exactly what’s enabling Autowash to combine learnings and have the various locations work together as a uniform team rather than siloed businesses, which has been one of the biggest unlocks for the company.

 “If other technicians at another site across the region have solved that recently, then you don’t need to waste time solving the same problems over and over again.
-We can just surface it and say, ‘Here’s how Joe fixed it over there last week,’” Hasse said.
+We can just surface it and say, ‘Here’s how Joe fixed it over there last week,’” Haase said.

 This leads to his advice for navigating AI transformation: knowing how to translate the benefits of change to the various people in your workforce.
 A frontline technician likely doesn’t care about the efficiency gains or cost savings that make a difference to leadership or the front office, but they would care about something that makes their job easier.

 Overall, Dreeszen said she’s learned the importance of understanding what your problem truly is.
-Often, the symptoms of the problem are what’s front-and-center, but you have to drill to the root of it and think in a more systematic way.
+Often, the symptoms of the problem are what’s front and center, but you have to drill to the root of it and think in a more systematic way.

 “I don’t think that software like this is necessarily a solution as much as a new way of thinking,” she said.
 “You can’t just turn it on and get it to work for you.
 You have to integrate it into the system to make it function.”